 OpenCounter: Your Special Events Permitting Partner

-OpenCounter has become the virtual permitting counter for municipalities across the country — from San Diego t0 Miami and from Detroit to Fort Worth.
+OpenCounter has become the virtual permitting counter for municipalities across the country — from Cincinnati to Miami and from Detroit to Fort Worth.
 That’s because our suite of portals makes it easy for everyone to understand the permit discovery process, which permits they need, how much each of them costs, and how to apply.

 Plus, our products are backed by OpenCounter’s in-house team of public sector experts — people with deep knowledge of all things zoning, permitting, and licensing.
 We know how complex every single one of these processes is, the headaches and inefficiencies they’re causing your team, and we know exactly how to ease those burdens.
 More specifically, we understand why special events permitting is a special kind of headache, and we know how to alleviate it.